pragyanshu-kashyap/musicplayer/README.md

 🎯 Features-->
 Play/Pause: Start or stop music with a single click.
-Track Navigation: Skip forward and backward through the playlist.
+Track Navigation: Skip forward and backwards through the playlist.
 Responsive Design: Works seamlessly on various devices.
 Volume Control: Adjust the volume for a better listening experience.
 Progress Bar: Visual representation of track progress.